o8vm/rust_dos/README.md

 # Rust DOS (Creating a DOS executable with Rust)

-Rust also empowers x86 real-mode programming.
-So, it is possible to create a DOS executable or 1st stage bootloader with Rust.
+It is possible to create a DOS executable or 1st stage bootloader with Rust.
 This is a quick demo of creating COM executable for DOS.

 ## Building